ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 frequently the receiver sends acknowledgments.
 Examples include the QUIC ACK-FREQUENCY extension ({{?I-D.draft-ietf-quic-ack-frequency}}) and the TCP ACK Rate Request (TARR) option ({{?I-D.draft-ietf-tcpm-ack-rate-request}}).
+These extensions enable a BBR sender to tune the trade-off between the overhead of sending acknowledgments (e.g., reverse-path bandwidth, receiver CPU and battery cost) and the fidelity of feedback that BBR's measurement and control loops rely on.

 When the receiver acknowledges packets less frequently than the default behavior, fewer delivery rate samples are generated per round trip.
-Similar to the case of ACK losses (see {{impact-of-ack-losses}}), this can produce delivery rate samples with artificially inflated "RS.interval" values, potentially underestimating the delivery rate sample.
-The BBR.max_bw windowed maximum filter (see {{bbr-max-bw}}) mitigates this effect by retaining the highest recent sample.
+Similar to the case of ACK losses (see {{impact-of-ack-losses}}), reduced ACK frequency can produce distortions in delivery rate samples, particularly when the actual delivery rate changes between two consecutive ACKs.
+If the delivery rate increases between samples, the bandwidth estimate may underestimate the delivery rate; if it decreases, the estimate may overestimate.
+The BBR.max_bw windowed maximum filter (see {{bbr-max-bw}}) mitigates the underestimation case by retaining the highest recent sample.

 Additionally, reduced ACK frequency can affect the timeliness of BBR's round-trip counting (see {{bbr-round-count}}).